AI: Both a Help and a Hindrance for the Public Sector

 Last week, we hosted the Synack Security Symposium in Washington, D.C.
-In an open forum set up for Synack customers, partners and the local cybersecurity community, Wade Lance, Synack’s Global Field CISO, facilitated a lively discussion on cybersecurity in the age of AI.
+It was an open forum for Synack customers, partners, and the local cybersecurity community.
+Wade Lance, Synack’s Global Field CISO, led a lively discussion on cybersecurity in the age of AI.

 AI Poses Multiple Attacker & Defender Advantages

-AI will enable vulnerabilities to be found more quickly, both by blue teams and by adversaries.
-By 2025, AI may help create “faster-paced, more effective and larger scale” cyberattacks, according to a UK government study sourced by the BBC.
-Cyber criminals will become exponentially faster in their research processes with AI, increasing the speed and accuracy needed to exploit vulnerabilities and misconfigurations.
+AI helps find vulnerabilities faster, for blue teams and adversaries alike.
+By 2025, AI may fuel “faster-paced, more effective and larger scale” cyberattacks, according to a UK government study reported by the BBC.
+Cyber criminals can research targets far faster with AI, sharpening the speed and accuracy needed to exploit vulnerabilities and misconfigurations.

-At the same time, defenders across the organization – in IT and cybersecurity and beyond – will need extensive training on when (and when not) to use public / private AI engines, as the risk for data leakage is real.
-Data leakage can result in inaccurate or outdated information being generated as fact or results that include sensitive data release (such as PII) can lead to identity theft.
+At the same time, defenders need training on when to use public or private AI engines — and when not to.
+The risk of data leakage is real.
+Leakage can present inaccurate or outdated information as fact.
+It can also expose sensitive data like PII, which can lead to identity theft.

-Defenders (and their management) will also need sanitization scripts and other processes to ensure that the use of public AI engines pose minimal risk of sharing PII, CUI, or FOUO material for later use by platform users or training models.
-Consistent training around this should be required for involved internal team members, with special focus paid to sensitive, mission-specific datasets that may not be appropriate for AI use.
+Defenders and their managers will also need sanitization scripts and other safeguards.
+These keep public AI engines from exposing PII, CUI, or FOUO material that platform users or training models could later reuse.
+Train involved team members consistently, with extra care for sensitive, mission-specific datasets that may not be right for AI.

 Sanitization of Scripts is Critical

-Prompt vulnerabilities may be kept at bay from the get-go with presence penalties, max tokens and appropriate sampling.
-Additionally, testing for prompt injection can reduce possible user incidents.
+You can curb prompt vulnerabilities from the start with presence penalties, max tokens, and the right sampling.
+Testing for prompt injection also reduces user incidents.

 Interoperability is a key consideration for purple teams leveraging AI for speed

-The teamwork between red and blue teams is breaking down historical silos across cyber and IT.
-Offensive (red) teams have historically tested, identified and triaged vulns, while defensive (blue) team members patch vulns, while also hunting and investigating incidents.
-AI-powered technology, from scanning tools to SIEM and SOAR technology have made correlation of vulnerability reports with logging data and threat intel sources a more common practice in modern purple teams.
+Teamwork between red and blue teams is breaking down long-standing silos across cyber and IT.
+Offensive (red) teams have historically tested, identified, and triaged vulnerabilities.
+Defensive (blue) teams patch them, and also hunt and investigate incidents.
+AI-powered technology — from scanning tools to SIEM and SOAR — now makes it common for modern purple teams to correlate vulnerability reports with logging data and threat intel.

-For collaboration to continue, data source analysis must be consistent, which is a big ask for government agencies.
-Legacy IT, with its related workflows and policies, can become rapidly connected through modernization.
-AI will be critical to achieving the speed necessary to model and visualize outputs from such data; continuously testing the configuration of such systems is critical to minimizing vulnerabilities throughout such workflows.
+For this collaboration to continue, data source analysis must stay consistent — a big ask for government agencies.
+Modernization can quickly connect legacy IT and its workflows and policies.
+AI will be key to the speed needed to model and visualize the outputs.
+And continuously testing how these systems are configured is critical to keeping vulnerabilities low.

 AI can aid the Secure by Design, Secure by Default mission

-The call to “shift left” has expanded this year through Jen Easterly and CISA’s efforts to encourage technology companies to ship products that are Secure by Design, Secure by Default.
-As the cadre of specialists devoted to DevSecOps gets larger across critical industries, product and engineering teams are being pushed to identify vulnerabilities and patch code earlier in the development process, especially when doing small batch development.
-Such practices will free security leaders to invest in testing legacy IT and the “connection points” between older systems and modern cloud- and SaaS-based systems.
+This year, Jen Easterly and CISA expanded the call to “shift left,” urging tech companies to ship products that are Secure by Design, Secure by Default.
+As DevSecOps teams grow across critical industries, product and engineering teams are pushed to find vulnerabilities and patch code earlier — especially in small-batch development.
+That frees security leaders to invest in testing legacy IT and the connection points between older systems and modern cloud- and SaaS-based systems.

 Humans remain the most important part of offensive and defensive solutions

-Taken together, the variety of talent investigating AI for business use across government is impressive and the outcomes are expected to be significant for productivity in and out of the software development cycle.
-But the potential impacts seem to be ever-changing and enormous.
-For more than 10 years, Synack has stood with security teams, augmenting red team efforts for hundreds of organizations and enterprises, resulting in fewer vulnerabilities and a more secure attack surface.
+Taken together, the range of talent exploring AI for government use is impressive, and the gains for productivity should be significant — inside and outside the software development cycle.
+But the potential impacts keep changing, and they’re enormous.
+For more than 10 years, Synack has stood with security teams, augmenting red team efforts for hundreds of organizations.
+The result: fewer vulnerabilities and a more secure attack surface.

 Synack is gearing up to test AI deployments on customer attack surfaces.
-To learn more about our testing capabilities, visit our Pentesting AI and Large Language Models (LLM) page.
-For a deeper dive on Synack’s pentesting and reporting offering for LLMs, contact your Synack success representative or book a demo here.
+To learn more, visit our Pentesting AI and Large Language Models (LLM) page.
+For a deeper look at Synack’s pentesting and reporting for LLMs, contact your Synack success representative or book a demo.